from £73 /night help Price for guests, Nights approx:

 There are few more peaceful spots yet there is also a vast array of visitor attractions within easy reach.
 Castleton's caverns, Chapel's wildlife sanctuary, the Derwent Valley Dams and wild Winnots Pass are all nearby.
 You might also fancy riding Peak Rail's steam trains or a tram at the National Tramway Museum between visits to Chatsworth House, Haddon Hall, Bakewell' famous market and Buxton' Victorian Crescent.
 Save an evening to visit the Barrel Inn at Bretton, high up on the Edge, and watch the sun set over the cottage.

 Linen and towels are provided.
 Central heating and power are included.
 A cot and high chair can be requested.
 There is a small rear stone flagged courtyard with furniture.
 Easy parking is available on the quiet lane right outside.
-Pets and smoking are not permitted.
+Pets are welcome.
+Smoking in the cottage is not permitted.
 Access for people with disabilities may be difficult.

 Nearest pub - Foolow 75yds.
 Nearest village shop - Eyam 0.75 miles.
 Nearest supermarket - Bakewell 4 miles.